 Stair climbing is great because it helps to reduce your blood pressure, putting you less at risk of chronic health issues and premature death.

-Benefit #15: Plenty Of Variation
+14. Plenty Of Variation

-If the sound of trudging up step after step for an hour at the same pace sounds boring to you, don’t worry, because there’s plenty of workout and exercise variation associated with these machines for you to enjoy.
+If the sound of trudging up step after step for an hour at the same pace sounds boring to you, don’t worry because there’s plenty of workout and exercise variation associated with these machines for you to enjoy.

 Stair climbers are great because they come with pre-installed programs that you can follow to help you meet your various goals and objectives.